• Kitchen Trends

 La Cornue prices range from $8,475 to $56,000+ depending on the configuration you choose.
 La Cornue offers three main ranges: the Château, CornuFé and CornuChef.

-Currently the easiest way to purchase a La Cornue range is via Williams Sonoma.
+Currently, the easiest way to purchase a La Cornue range in the USA is via Williams Sonoma.
 La Cornue is the only brand of stove that Williams Sonoma currently carries.
 You can also purchase a range from La Cornue directly.

 La Cornue has even launched a line of cabinets to match their popular ranges – designed in the same aesthetic as their ovens, in case you wish to build out your kitchen to match the lovely design.